mypreview/woo-additional-terms/readme.txt

 Currently, the key features offered by the premium (paid) version of the plugin are:

-* Display terms in a modal.
+* Display terms in a modal
-* (Not) Skippable checkboxes.
+* (Not) Skippable checkboxes
-* Unlimited T&C checkboxes.
+* Unlimited T&C checkboxes
-* Unlimited ToS page links.
+* Unlimited ToS page links
+* Smart conditional logic
-* Detailed acceptance summary.
+* Detailed acceptance summary

 [Go Premium, Be Happy! &#8594;](https://mypreview.one/woo-additional-terms "Woo Additional Terms (PRO)")